NHC135/sql-exploratory-data-analysis/README.md

 # 📈 sql-exploratory-data-analysis
 Welcome to the SQL Exploratory Data Analysis Project repository!
 This project explores data  to create an understanding to provide analytical solutions, from building a data warehouse to generating actionable insights, Designed as a project that highlights industry best practices in data engineering and analytics
 -
-📝Project Requirements
+📝Project Requirements: /n
-Exploratory Data Analysis (Data Analytics)
+Perform Exploratory Data Analysis (Data Analytics)

-✔️Objective
+✔️Objective: /n
 Perform EDA using SQL Server to analyze sales data, enabling analytical reporting and informed decision making.

 🧮Specifications